google/uv-metrics/docs/index.rst

     year = {2020},
   }

-In the above bibtex entry, names are in alphabetical order, the version number is intended to be that of the latest tag on github, and the year corresponds to the project's open-source release.
+In the above bibtex entry, the version number is intended to be that of the latest tag on github and the year corresponds to the project's open-source release.

 .. toctree::
    :maxdepth: 2